HynekPetrak/log4shell-finder/README.md

 Searches file system for vulnerable log4j version.

 positional arguments:
   folders               List of folders or files to scan.
 Use "-" to read list of files from stdin.
+On MS Windows use "all" to scan all local drives.

 optional arguments:
   -h, --help            show this help message and exit --exclude-dirs DIR [DIR ...]
+                        Exclude given directories from search.
-                        Don't search directories containing these strings (multiple supported) -s, --same-fs         Don't scan mounted volumens.
+  -s, --same-fs         Don't scan mounted volumens.
   -j [FILE], --json-out [FILE]
                         Save results to json file.
   -c [FILE], --csv-out [FILE]
                         Save results to csv file.
+  --no-csv-header       Don't write CSV header to the output file.
   -f, --fix             Fix vulnerable by renaming JndiLookup.class into JndiLookup.vulne.
+  --threads [THREADS]   Specify number of threads to use for parallel processing, default is 6.
   --file-log [LOGFILE]  Enable logging to log file, default is log4shell-finder.log.
   --progress [SEC]      Report progress every SEC seconds, default is 10 seconds.
   --no-errors           Suppress printing of file system errors.